-parties".
+3.9 The Court disagreed.
+In its February 2019 Judgment on Preliminary Objections, the Court stated that "applications that are submitted to it often present a particular dispute that arises in the context of a broader disagreement between parties".
 79 According to the Court, the only relevant questions were (1) "whether the acts of which [Applicant] complains fall within the provisions of" the treaty in question (there, the 1955 Treaty of Amity), and (2) "whether, as a consequence, the dispute is one which the Court has jurisdiction ratione materiae to entertain" under that treaty's compromissory clause.
 80

-3.10 Joint Appellants nowhere argue that the acts about which Qatar complains do not fall within the provisions of the Chicago Convention and its Annexes.
-Neither in their pleadings before the Council or before the Court do Joint Appellants argue that the aviation prohibitions do not implicate those provisions or that there is not a dispute over them.81 The consequence is inescapable: the dispute is one which the Council "has jurisdiction ratione materiae to entertain".
+3.10 Joint Appellants nowhere argue that the acts about which Qatar complains do not fall within the provisions of the IASTA.
+Neither in their pleadings before the Council or before the Court do Joint Appellants argue that the aviation prohibitions do not implicate those provisions or that there is a not dispute over them.81 The consequence is inescapable: the dispute is one which the Council "has jurisdiction ratione materiae to entertain".